SpringRoll/SpringRollContainer/README.md

 new FullScreenPlugin('#fullScreenButton');
 new FullScreenPlugin(['#fullScreenButton', '.fullScreenButtonSideNav']);

-// It will also accept one string with all selectors each seperated by a comma new FullScreenPlugin('#fullScreenButton, .fullScreenButtonSideNav');
+// It will also accept one string with all selectors each separated by a comma new FullScreenPlugin('#fullScreenButton, .fullScreenButtonSideNav');